-Olesen poses questions on the politics of sexuality through architectural interventions, sculptures and collages.
-Particularly important is his interest in social minorities, and related problems such as ostracism, stigmatisation and criminalisation.
-The formal theoretical points of departure in his work range from art historical references to the reduced formal vocabulary and reflections of minimal and conceptual art.
+Olesen questions the politics of sexuality through architectural interventions, sculptures and collages.
+Of particular importance is his interest in social minorities and related problems such as ostracism, stigmatisation and criminalisation.
+The formal theoretical vocabulary of his work looks from art historical references to the reduced aesthetic of minimal and conceptual art.

-A recent body of work has refers to the British mathematic and scientist Alan Turing (b.
+A recent body of work refers to the British mathematician and scientist Alan Turing (b.
 1912 – d.
 1954) who is often considered the father of modern computer science.
-A somewhat tragic figure, Turing was criminally prosecuted for committing homosexual acts and, given the choice of imprisonment or ‘corrective treatment’, was given a course of oestrogen hormone injections, which acted as a chemical castration.
+A somewhat tragic figure, Turing was criminally prosecuted for committing homosexual acts and, given the choice of imprisonment or ‘corrective treatment’, was given a course of oestrogen hormone injections as a means of chemical castration.
 This essentially ended his career and led to his suicide.
-Developing out of Olesen’s interest in sexuality and criminality, the work also extends his interest into identity and body politics.
+Developing out of Olesen’s interest in sexuality and criminality, the work also extends his interest to identity and body politics.

 Supported by The Danish Arts Council/ The International Committee for Visual Arts and The Henry Moore Foundation.
 With kind assistance from The Embassy of Denmark, London; the Goethe Institut, London and Galerie Daniel Buchholz, Berlin/Cologne.